[DSI Logo] Design Systems, Inc.

 What kind of performance can I expect?

 On a 200mhz/32MB system with 32 users, there should be no perceptible delays attributed to system operations.
 Typically, all immediate operations would take place in main memory.
 Peripheral delays may be experienced depending on the speed of transmission to a terminal device.
 Dumb terminals take 1 second or less to fill the screen.
-Networked clients are usually faster than this.
+Networked clients run at networked speeds and are almost instantaneous.
+Due to the development tools, applications result in tight compiled code that might be considered almost tiny when compared to typical PC applications created on Windows or Linux systems.
+Typically, applications execute in main memory since they can be shared by client users.

 What about printers?